cazzoo/CouponManager/docs/data-models.md

 - `dateAdded`: Auto-generated timestamp when the coupon is created
 - `expiryDate`: Must be a valid ISO date string if provided
 - `currency`: Should follow ISO 4217 standard if provided
+- `user_id`: Must be a valid user ID from the authentication system

 ## Retailer Statistics Model